Leapian/task-list-assignment/README.md

   3) Based on the user input there are a couple of operations that need to happen -> Check each method that is not filled -> Fill the methods.
   (Feel free to add any other methods, variables that you deem are needed for the completion of this exercise)

-Useful Information:
+# Useful Information
   1) The datetimes are provided in miliseconds from the server
-    2) The id is provided from the server for each task The tasks should be displayed in the format below:
+  2) The id is provided from the server for each task

+The tasks should be displayed in the format below:
 [ ] Task description / Due 12th Jan 2021 - For todo tasks
 [x] Task description / Due 12th Jan 2021 - For done tasks
 [o] Task description / Due 12th Jan 2021 - For overdue tasks

-There is a bonus task:
+# Bonus task (After completing everyhting else, if there is time)
   - Results should be displayed ascending / descending based on a flag that the user can change and stays that way until the user changes it again